ansible-collections/community.mongodb/README.md

 # Usage Examples

-The following links provide various exampels for how the community.mongodb roles and modules can be used in real projects.
+The following links provide various examples for how the community.mongodb roles and modules can be used in real projects.

 * https://github.com/rhysmeister/AutomatingMongoDBWithAnsible (no longer maintained)
 * https://github.com/superset1/Ansible_role_mongodb